dahlia276/FuturiceEQ/README.md

 3- Alert levels
 * The user can get indication of the severity of each earthquake by colored alert levels.

-4- How far from your location
-* The user can know how far he currently is from earthquakes happening within a certain radius from his current location.

 ### To contribute: